 It’s okay while you’re thinking about it

-Because what typically happens is the way we’ve done it before, you’ve probably been told this growing up that you need to sit up straight.
-You need to bring the shoulders back, bring your head back, all these different things, improve your posture, don’t slouch.
+You’ve probably been told this growing up that you need to sit up straight.
+You need to bring your shoulders back, bring your head back, all these different things, improve your posture, and don’t slouch.
 We’re probably telling our kids these same things.
-The problem that we realize though is as long as you’re thinking about it, you might be able to handle this posture change.
+The problem that we realize, is as long as you’re thinking about it, you might be able to handle this forward head posture change.

 But the moment you stop thinking about it, the moment you go about normal life, it then starts to become difficult to maintain that posture.

 So we need to use some of the tools that are available for us to do that.
 I’ve created a system.
 It’s called the core four posture system.
 And the system, what it does is it trains each of the muscles that help to support your posture so that you’ll be in an improved position without even thinking about it.
 So let’s begin.
 The tool that we’re going to be using is this tennis ball.
 You can use a tennis ball, you can use a lacrosse ball.
 I recommend lacrosse balls a lot because certain exercises require something hard and firm.
 But for this particular exercise that helps relieve forward head posture, a tennis ball will work just fine.
 So for this exercise, you’re going to need to be able to perform it while lying down.
 So we’re going to take this tennis ball.

 How does the tennis ball posture exercise work?